 - From 1 January 2024, an application to renew a taxi or private hire vehicle will be processed until 31 December 2025.
-Any vehicle licence that expires after this date must comply with the above requirements. - From 1 January 2026 An application to renew a taxi or private hire vehicle will be refused if the vehicle is not Euro 6 compliant or ULEV or EV and over 10 years of age.
+Any vehicle licence that expires after this date must comply with the above requirements. - From 1 January 2026 An application to renew a taxi or private hire vehicle will be refused if the vehicle is not Euro 6 compliant or ULEV or EV. - From 1 January 2024, all WAV's will be renewed until they reach 15 years of age.